Er 1E

 Steps:

-- 1. Locate refrigerator thermistor: Typically found behind a small plastic cover on the rear interior wall of the fresh food compartment or clipped to the evaporator.
+- 1. Locate the refrigerator thermistor: Typically found behind a small plastic cover on the rear interior wall of the fresh food compartment or clipped to the evaporator.

-- 2. Remove sensor cover: Pry off the cover gently with a plastic tool and pull the sensor forward.
+- 2. Remove the sensor cover: Pry off the cover gently with a plastic tool and pull the sensor forward.

-- 3. Inspect wiring: Check for pinched, cut, or corroded wires.
+- 3. Inspect the wiring: Check for pinched, cut, or corroded wires.
 Ensure the connector is firmly seated.

-- 5. Replace thermistor: If readings are out of spec, install a new OEM refrigerator thermistor and route wires as originally installed.
+- 5. Replace the thermistor: If readings are out of spec, install a new OEM refrigerator thermistor and route wires as originally installed.

-- 6. Check control board connection: If the sensor is good, inspect the harness connection at the main control board for bent pins or corrosion.
+- 6. Check the control board connection: If the sensor is good, inspect the harness connection at the main control board for bent pins or corrosion.

 Advertisements